Furyton/my-little-notes/posts/UML-04.md

 title: Understanding Machine Learning 04
 author: Shiguang Wu
 date: 2022-03-16
+tag: UML
 ---

 ## No-Free-Lunch Theorem

 What is a *universal learner*?
 It means it doesn't need any prior knowledge.
-To be more specific, $\mathcal{H}$ that contains all possible functions is PAC-learnable. ? that is certainly not true, since this is about NFL theorem.
+To be more specific, $\mathcal{H}$ that contains all possible functions is PAC-learnable. ? that is certainly not true since this is about the NFL theorem.

 Typically, prior knowledge could be assumptions of knowing $\mathcal{D}$ comes from some family of distribution or assuming $\exists h\in\mathcal{H}$ that $L_D(h)$ is small enough.

 ### NFL theorem

-we consider binary classification prob and 0-1 loss over $\mathcal{X}$
+we consider binary classification problem and 0-1 loss over $\mathcal{X}$

 $m$ be the tr set size smaller than $\frac{|\mathcal{X}|}{2}$, A be any learner